positron-solutions/dslide/README.md

 The property drawer will remain in use because headings have slide behavior that doesn't make sense to adjust with affiliated keywords.
 For behavior affecting section elements or operating on objects within paragraphs, the affiliated keyword implementation is the right way.

+<a id="org7f36ffd"></a>

 ### Layout

+A centering action is in the works.

-The `master-of-ceremonies` package and its `mc-focus` command implement desirable behaviors such as filling the available space and padding the content to the center of the window.
+Another option is using the [Master of Ceremonies](https://github.com/positron-solutions/moc) package and its `moc-focus` command implement desirable behaviors such as filling the available space and padding the content to the center of the window.
 This behavior could easily be improved and adapted into an action.

+<a id="orgcc27e48"></a>

 ### Slide Action Precedence